-Information for Prospective Mentees
+Information for Mentees

 - Provide regular and constructive feedback

-- Provide access to professional support and networking opportunities
+- Provide professional support and networking opportunities

 Who should be Mentored?

-While some people say everyone should be mentored, that's not always the case.
-The fact is, Mentoring is about individuals taking the next step in career development, hence those that actually want to advance themselves professionally have the most to gain.
+Everyone!
+Mentoring is about individuals taking the next step in career development, hence those that actually want to advance themselves professionally have the most to gain.

-Hence if you're serious about moving ahead as an IT professional, mentoring is for you.
+So if you're serious about moving ahead as an IT professional, mentoring is for you.

 Responsibilities of an ITP Mentee